 - Ability to synthesize large quantities of information into concise reports.

-- Excellent reading comprehension, organization, writing, presentation – both oral and through documentation – and communication skills are a must.
+- Excellent reading comprehension, organization, writing, and presentation skills.
+Strong communication skills are a must.
 Additionally, attention to detail is highly valued.

 - Interest in and ability to work in both a team environment and alone with minimal direction.

 - Demonstrate basic computer skills, including use of Microsoft Word, Excel and PowerPoint, and the willingness to learn other software tools.

-- Knowledge of or interest in civic engagement, volunteering and service, philanthropy and/or entrepreneurship as tools to drive big social change.
+- Knowledge of or interest in civic engagement, volunteering and service, philanthropy, impact investing, finance and/or entrepreneurship as tools to drive big social change.

 - Undergraduate, recent graduates and graduate students.

 - Ability to commit to a minimum of 24 hours and three to four days per week at the Case Foundation office, located in Washington, D.C.

 This internship is paid or for credit through an accredited university program; additionally, the Case Foundation offers transportation reimbursement for those receiving credit.

 In your cover letter, please outline your interest in the Case Foundation and what you hope to gain from this internship experience.
 We accept applications on a rolling basis; however, active recruitment for Spring interns will begin in mid-October.
 We will only contact candidates who will be asked for interviews.
 No phone calls please.